SimonWindsor/Maths-Quiz/READEME.md

 - **Game Modes**: Choose from three different game modes: addition, subtraction, and friends of 10.
 - **Difficulty Levels**: Each mode includes three difficulty levels to cater to different learning stages.
 - **Interactive Interface**: Designed with touch-friendly number buttons for ease of use on both desktop and mobile devices.
-- **Keyboard Support**: Users can input answers using the keyboard (numbers, delete, backspace and enter key) in addition to clicking/touching buttons.
+- **Keyboard Support**: Users can input answers using the keyboard (numbers, delete, backspace and enter key) in addition to clicking or touching buttons.
 - **Progress Tracking**: The game keeps track of questions using a progress bar to show users how far through a game they are.
 - **Results Display**: At the end of each game session, results are displayed with animated emoticons (smiley for correct answers, funny face for incorrect answers).
 - **Exit Option**: Users can exit the game at any time using the provided exit button.